aswin1646/KeyValue_DataStore/README.md

-# KeyValue_DataStore
-Simple Key Value based DataStore in Java
+# Simple Key Value based DataStore in Java

-# Requirements:
+# Functional Requirements:

-# The data store will support the following functional requirements.

 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.